Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01d_OpenItems.md

 If no open items exist for the selection, the notice *No open items exist* is displayed.

+In all tabs of the *Post* menu entry, an identical header is displayed.
+For detailed information on the contained elements and the corresponding functions, see [Header](./01_Header.md).

 - ![Previous](../../Assets/Icons/Previous.png "[Previous]") (Previous)
   Click this button to display the open items of the previous available account number.

 - ![Next](../../Assets/Icons/Next.png "[Next]") (Next)
   Click this button to display the open items of the next available account number.

+  > [Info] These buttons are only available when the open items for a selected account are displayed.

 **Open items list**